 The ability to connect insights to design.
-Service Designer's play a pivotal role in translating insights into opportunity areas, and are enthusiastic about working with cross disciplinary teams and end users to design, develop and iterate ideas.
+Our Service Designers play a pivotal role in translating insights into opportunity areas, and are enthusiastic about working with cross disciplinary teams and end users to design, develop and iterate ideas.

 Familiarity with prototyping software.
 You'll be familiar with prototyping tools that enable us to put prototypes in front of users and clients.

 Strong interpersonal and client management skills.
-You should be able to communicate compellingly about your work, explain the magic behind it and relate it to the client's objectives.
+You should be able to communicate in a compelling way about your work, explain the thinking behind it and relate it to the client's objectives.
 You'll be realistic and have the skills to balance great design with healthy pragmatism.

-Work on interesting and diverse projects, for example the dashboards of driverless cars, future library services or the interfaces for connected home appliances.
+Work on interesting and diverse projects, for example the dashboards of driverless cars, the future of workplaces or how online shopping should work end-to-end.